What is email archiving?

 Email archiving to aid storage management

 Archiving historical email correspondence has implications on storage capacity.
 Reducing the number of electronic messages stored on the mail server enables organizations to reclaim capacity on the production server.
-Another benefit is accelerated backup times.
+Another benefit is shorter backup times.

 Physical storage capacity requirements for email archiving are less than that of centralized storage.
 If the same attachment recurs in multiple email messages, archiving software saves only one instance.
 Each archived message is affixed with a stub that points to the fully stored original email.
-The information is securely protected, but still accessible for auditing its chain of custody.
+The information is securely protected but still accessible for auditing its chain of custody.

 The evolution of Microsoft Exchange Server points to this trend.
-Microsoft introduced In-Place Archiving in Exchange Server 2013, essentially creating an archive within a mailbox dedicated to storing historical messaging data.
+Microsoft introduced In-Place Archiving in Exchange 2013, essentially creating an archive within a mailbox dedicated to storing historical messaging data.
 The enhancement eliminates the management of discrete PST file folders.
 The feature provides users with a consistent view from the Microsoft Outlook email program, Outlook web application or the integrated Microsoft 365 suite.